Last Updated on March 9, 2021

 Each device has a pair of numbers.
 For example, you have a device with 10X42 numbers.
 The first number 10 means the number of times an object is magnified.
 If you are looking at a hill, it will appear ten times closer or larger than seeing with the normal eye.
 The second number is the diameter of objective lenses.

 It is also measured in mm.
 Exit pupil is the width of the area through which light passes.
 The more the width, the more the light will pass.
-Therefore, you will get a clear image.back to menu ↑
+Therefore, you will get a clear image.

 The key factor to face the night vision monocular vs binoculars dilemma successfully is to know your requirement completely.
-The nature of the environment, mobility, whether you will hunt or just monitor something etc. This article will help you know your requirement better.
-Wish you a great night vision experience!
+The nature of the environment, mobility, whether you will hunt or just monitor something, etc. This article will help you know your requirements better and solve the problems in the night vision.
+I wish you a great night viewing experience!